hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Core.package/MarkdownSettings.class/README.md

 	- is the area in which the BlockStylerMorphs are displayed in the window

 currentStyleSettings
-	- are the style settings that a user is using at the moment
+	- current settings for all font sizes and colors of all styling elements.

 editors
-	- is a collection of editors that use these style settings
+	- a collection of dependent editors to be able to give a preview of current settings.

 newStyleSettings
-	- are the style settings that a user will use when confirming changed style settings
+	- new selected settings for all font sizes and colors for all styling elements, becomes currentStyleSettings when hitting apply.

 settingsVersion
 	- is a version number of the settings